JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![integrate this with above image](/img/aaaplegend.png)

-However, the planning application for the FDS Scheme and the outline masterplan have dropped the green fingers and the Westmoreland Plaza open spaces in their entirety.
+However, the planning application for the FDS Scheme and the outline masterplan have dropped the green fingers and the Westmoreland Plaza is now described in the planning documents as a 'pocket park'.

 ![Extract from Design & Access Statement [CD43]](/img/fdsmodel.jpg)